amiller/ethereum-blockhashes/README.md

 - SECURITY AUDIT NEEDED (see issue 1)
   There is no guarantee this code works right.

-* Andrew Miller and Kobi Gurk, Sep 2015
+* Andrew Miller and Kobi Gurkan, Sep 2015